Dutch semiconductor machine export restrictions to come into force in September

-THE HAGUE, Netherlands -- Dutch companies that create machines that make advanced processor chips will be required to have an export license before they can be sold overseas starting in September, the government announced Friday.
+THE HAGUE, Netherlands -- Dutch companies that produce machines that make advanced semiconductor processor chips will be required to have export licenses before they can sell them overseas starting in September, the government announced Friday.

 ″We have taken this step in the interest of our national security.
 It is good that the companies concerned now know where they stand.
 This way they can adapt to the new regulations in time,” Foreign Trade and Development Cooperation Minister Liesje Schreinemacher said in a statement.